Wednesday, October 16, 2019

 Hyren felt the anger rise and roil inside of him, and he clenched the stone wall so hard that he thought it might crumble in his fingers.
 After a moment, he became aware of Blynn’s eyes on him.
 He glanced over to see the Zafara regarding him with something akin to amazement.
 The Grundo felt his face heat up and he blinked, his antennae flattening against his head further in annoyance.
 With a wordless grumble, he turned back to making sure Terra was safe.

 “I don’t think you could fully understand,” his king said, growing pensive for a moment.
-“Just—put her in the northeast tower for now.
+“Just—put her in the northeast tower.
 I can’t lose her.”
 He sat back on his throne.
 “And now… we feast!”
 A clamor of wild cries rose up in response, and two other Werelupes sprang up and took the meat off the spits.
 The king plucked a negg from his treasure pile and dropped it into his fanged maw.

 The commander suddenly became aware of moisture on his skin, and his shoulders twitched and shuddered.
 He turned around and sat on top of the pile of crates, resting his back against the wall and staring up at the sky.
 Dawn apparently had decided to call in sick, as the night was still black.
 And now the mist had risen around them, a chill breeze was picking up, and a light rain had set in.